tdgriffith/defense/outline.md

 ### State of the art
 > Recent modeling work, however, using large-scale dynamical models on the human connectome, suggests that cortical flow patterns are multistable and exhibit phase-transitions.
 To study such phenomena, a dynamic analysis in which no assumptions about stationarity are made, is required.

-- Nonstationary signals make the ***dynamics*** tricky
-- Phase and traveling waves
-- This work seeks a method to address in engineering dynamics terms
-    - with eye towards cognitive outcomes

 ---